 The INMO also recommend that General Practice Nurses should receive the same annual leave entitlements as their colleagues in the public health service, which are in excess of the Statutory Minimum Requirements.

 For further information, contact the Irish Nurses & Midwives Organisation, Whitworth Building, North Brunswick Street, Dublin 7.

 Telephone: 01-676 0137 Fax: 01-661 0466

-- various publications and guides that are exclusive to IPNA members only.
+- Various publications and guides that are exclusive to IPGNEA members only.

 See Membership and Contact pages of this website for more details.

 I am a new General Practice Nurse – how do I find out about relevant education in my own area?

 The IGPNEA strongly recommends that you make contact as soon as possible with your local Professional Development Coordinator for General Practice Nurses (PDC).
 Full contact details are in the Links page of our website.